jkamenik/pundit_rbac/README.md

 end
 ```

-`UserPolicy` is an RBAC policy and overrides the `update?` permission to ensure that users can update themselves.

 `Role` loads the yaml file and just accesses keys in the nested hash.
-If it fails it returns an empty permission set.
+If it fails, it returns an empty permission set.

 ## Contributing